 What are you naturally good at?
 When we’re children, we’re generally very intuitive at our own natural abilities at a very young age.
 I spent most of my time painting and drawing whilst others spent it writing or playing football.
 But perhaps the biggest quality most children have is that they’re simply unafraid to try new things and to build the core qualities needed at a very young age, which would influence the course of their lives further down the line.

 Whatever it is you’ve ever done or still doing in your spare time.
-Find our why you’re doing it and break down the qualities for each of them.
-Once you’ve gathered the list, find out what other hobbies and skills there are that borrow from these core qualities.
+Find out why you’re doing it and break down the qualities for each of them.
+Once you’ve gathered the list, find out what other hobbies and skills there is that borrow from these core qualities.